SonicX888/Divine-Time-Quartet/README.md

 # Divine-Time-Quartet
-Undertale fan-game made in 2022 when I was 14
+Undertale fan-game made in 2022 when I was 14.
+It was first made on Scratch and then turned into different versions

 Ink Sans, Error Sans, Dream Sans and NIghtmare Sans team up to kill you.